kurt-liao/medium-story/README.md

   `https://medium-post-seven.vercel.app/api?user_id=[your-medium-user-id]`

-- Pass a post's index that you want to show in querys, default is 0.
-Your url will look like ↓
+- Pass a post's index that you want to show in querys.
+Your url will look like ↓ (default is 0)

   `https://medium-post-seven.vercel.app/api?user_id=[your-user-id]&index=[index-of-your-post]`